Understand your company's position and learn more about the options available

 Depending on the desirability of your business, there may be a possibility of selling your recruitment company on the open market.
 This may even be possible if your company is insolvent or is currently losing money.
-Your chances of successfully selling your recruitment agency will be based on a range of factors including your financial success prior to the COVID-19 pandemic, your reputation, your industry specialism, as well as you client book.
+Your chances of successfully selling your recruitment agency will be based on a range of factors including your financial success prior to your current challenges, your reputation, your industry specialism, as well as you client book.

 Even in a challenging climate, there are always investors looking to acquire businesses to add to their portfolios.
 At Real Business Rescue, we have an in-house team of corporate finance experts who deal with these investors every day.
 We can quickly ascertain whether your recruitment company is saleable, and if so, we know the right people to talk to.

 Selling your recruitment company comes with a host of benefits to both yourself, your clients, and your employees.
 A smooth transaction can allow the business to continue operating with limited disruption to the service you provide, as well as ensuring your employees are transferred over to the new company as soon as the transaction completes.
 Not only that, but you are also able to walk away with the money from the sale as a reward for your hard work over the years.

 Despite this, it must be said that not all recruitment companies will be able to be sold.
 For some, their financial problems may be too much for an investor to take on, whereas others will simply not be seen as viable as a long-term prospect.